splunk/splunk-jenkins-otel/README.md

         4. Edit Event Overlay to match detectors (I.E. Detector for build failures)
     ![Service Endpoint Dashboard](./images/Jenkins-Service-Endpoint-OTEL-APM.png)

-5. Splunk Log Observer can be leveraged to help get a better overview of the Overall Jenkins Health and specific metrics around individual steps.
+## How can I use Splunk Log Observer to help get a better overview of the Overall Jenkins Health and specific metrics around individual steps over time?
+To create time series metrics from your Jenkins APM data use Log Observer to metricize the APM span data.
+This allows you to plot those values historically even if your Jenkins APM data has aged out of Splunk APM.

     - For step and job success information [enable these metrics through Log Observer](./images/Jenkins-LogObserver-Setup.png).
         1. Ingest your logs into Log Observer (see above OTEL configuration files)
         2. Create metrics for `jenkins.run.status` and `jenkins.pipeline.step.status`